 - The High School Explainer Program has two intertwined purposes: first, to enhance the experiences of our visitors; and second, to provide training in communication, inquiry-based learning, and leadership, and to deepen the science knowledge of the Explainers themselves.
-The training enables the Explainers to serve the visitors well and provides them with valuable knowledge and skills that they can use in their education or careers beyond the Exploratorium.
+This training enables the Explainers to serve visitors well and provides them with valuable knowledge and skills that they can use beyond the Exploratorium.

 - XTech works with middle school youth from San Francisco neighborhoods.
-Participants spend up to three years in the program, focused on a design and engineering curriculum that incorporates an extensive use of machine shop tools and materials.
-Participants develop confidence, science understanding, and design skills in a socially supportive peer community.
+Participants spend up to three years in the program, focused on a design and engineering curriculum that incorporates use of machine-shop tools and materials.
+During this time, they develop confidence, science understanding, and design skills in a socially supportive peer community.
 As they move into high school, they become XTech facilitators, taking on teaching and mentoring roles with incoming middle school students, with children in afterschool programs participating in our community tinkering work, and at community family science nights.
-In the process, they gain valuable job skills.
 XTech participants and facilitators develop a passion for science and engineering as well as for teaching and learning.

-- Community Outreach Programs offer family science nights at schools, work with individual patients at UCSF Children’s Hospital, participate in neighborhood events, and host Engineering Day events at the museum.
+- Community Educational Engagement programs offer family science nights at schools, work with individual patients at UCSF Children’s Hospital, participate in neighborhood events, and host Engineering Day events at the museum.
 These programs bring interactive, hands-on science activities to multigenerational audiences in settings primarily within their own communities.
 Led by a team of experienced educators supported by high school Explainers and XTech facilitators, this work makes science more accessible, inclusive, and exciting for a wide range of audiences.